 I am sure every business wants to achieve a high survey completion rate than the drop-out rate.
 But how can you achieve it?
 Setting up a simple voice of tone for your questions will help you achieve great customer engagement.

-Making use of jargon will confuse your surveyors, and it would be difficult to understand the questions.
-To avoid such tricky situations, it’s always advised to make use of simple and easy to understand the language in questions for creating a user-friendly Customer Satisfaction Survey.
+Making use of jargon or complex words in questions will be difficult for your surveyors to understand.
+To avoid such tricky situations, it’s always advised to make use of simple and easy to understand language in questions for creating a user-friendly Customer Satisfaction Survey.

 10. Creating Biased Questions or Double-Barred Questions